In this Paid Surveys FAQ section, I will try to answer some of the most commonly asked questions about surveys.

-If there’s a survey about to commence or if there’s one that has already started, you’ll be intimated about the same via email.
+If there’s a survey about to commence or if there’s one that has already started, you’ll be notified about the same via email.
 The invitation in this email will carry a link to the said survey, clicking on which takes you directly to the survey’s beginning.

 There are a few survey companies that require members to install certain software on their computers for taking surveys, although most don’t follow this practice.
-However, take care to be honest when answering surveys.

 Also remember that you are not obligated to complete any survey.
 If any particular survey doesn’t interest you, you have the right to quit then and there.